-Economic Analysis in the Fourth Generation of Environmental Law: What Role?
+Economics-Based Environmentalism in the Fourth Generation of Environmental Law

-21 Journal of Environmental and Sustainability Law, 2014, Forthcoming
+21 (University of Missouri) Journal of Environmental and Sustainability Law 47 (2015)

-Written for the symposium "Environmental Law 4.0: Adaptive and Resilient" at the University of Missouri School of Law, this essay explores some of the issues of economic analysis that might arise as we approach the fourth generation of environmental law.
-It begins with explaining some of the ways that economic analysis can be employed to generate the best environmental rules, including measures under what this essay terms as “economics-based environmentalism.”
+Environmental protection and economic concerns are not mutually exclusive.
+This article, written for a symposium on “Environmental Law 4.0: Adaptive and Resilient,” explores some of the issues of economic analysis that might arise as we approach the fourth generation of environmental law.
+It explains ways that economic analysis can be employed to generate the best environmental rules, including measures under what this article terms as “economics-based environmentalism.”

 Keywords: environmental law, natural resources law, land use, environmentalism, free market environmentalism, common law environmentalism, ecology, economics based environmentalism, law and economics, public choice, bureaucracy, property rights, resiliency, adaptive management